 WooCommerce vs Shopify: Installation

 First of all, let’s look at how easily you are able to install each platform.
 We believe that if the installation process will be difficult, this will be a decisive argument in choosing WooCommerce or Shopify.
-Let’s start with WooCommerce.

 WooCommerce is a popular plugin for the very popular WordPress content management system.
-Once you create a WordPress site, you can turn it into an online store using the e-commerce plugin such as WooCommerce.
+Once you create a WordPress site, you can turn it into an online store using the e-commerce plugin such as WooCommerce. you can host your website at wpoven the fastest wordpress hosting service at Just $1 with 14 days refund guarantee.

-- Domain name, for example, website.com.
+- A domain name, for example, website.com.

 - Hosting with WordPress auto-installer in one click.
+You can try managed WordPress hosting WPOven hosting service in Just $1.00

 However, if you already have a working WordPress website, you only need to install the WooCommerce plugin, like any other plugin.
 Here are the installation steps: